BlockResearchGroup/compas-RV/gitbook/examples/basic-design/holes.md

 <figure><img src="../../.gitbook/assets/examples_holes.png" alt=""><figcaption></figcaption></figure>

-This feature is also commonly found in historical shell structures to introduce skylights or other functional or structural elements.
-RhinoVault treats mesh openings as part of the overall network as you would see there is often a central node interconnected to the boundary hole vertices.
+This feature is also commonly found in historical shell structures, where it is used to introduce skylights or other functional and structural elements.
+RhinoVault treats mesh openings as part of the overall network, often featuring a central node interconnected with the boundary hole vertices.
 This example demonstrates the detection of holes within user-provided input, such as a mesh.
-In this case, we will use boundary supports for both inner and outer loops.

 {% file src="../../.gitbook/assets/examples_holes.3dm" %}